uob-mu3e/daq_wiki/October 25th, 2021 - DAQ meeting.md

 # Reviews #

-Proposal for next week: FEB slow control part (Martin)
+FEB slow control part (Martin) - exceptionally on Wednesday at 14:30.
+Next meeting in two weeks.